rsdoiel/antenna/socal_north.md

 date: 2023-10-21, from: The Daily Trojan (USC Student Newspaper)

 <p>Hosts Jack Hallinan, Kasey Kazliner, Marcus Partida and Darren Parry talk about their reactions (and overreactions) to USC's 48-20 loss against Notre Dame, along with a preview of men's and women's basketball.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/20/usc-football-suffers-its-first-defeat-is-all-hope-lost/">USC football suffers its first defeat: Is all hope lost?</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/20/usc-football-suffers-its-first-defeat-is-all-hope-lost/">USC football suffers its first defeat: Is all hope lost?</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/20/usc-football-suffers-its-first-defeat-is-all-hope-lost/>